If you are ready to fully immerse yourself in the holiday season, these towns offer the winter wonderland you are looking for

 Christmas in Newport | Newport, RI

 This seaside town goes all out for the season, stringing lights along the harbor and wharves, and trimming historic Victorian houses with wreaths and window candles.
 The real focus of this winter destination, though, is goodwill toward others.
 What started back in 1971 has turned into a whole-town extravaganza featuring holiday-themed events and activities every day of December.
 Each event fits into one of two criteria—being free to the public or benefiting a charity.
-The town raises thousands of dollars each year, and visitors get to enjoy everything from the tree lighting (on Dec.
-1) to walking tours, museum experiences, teas, and even musical programs, any day of the week.
+The town raises thousands of dollars each year, and visitors get to enjoy everything from the tree lighting to walking tours, museum experiences, teas, and even musical programs, any day of the week.
 Kid-friendly highlights include the Reindeer Games and meeting Santa.

 Dates: Dec.
 1-31